MinchinWeb/blog.minchin.ca/content/20170226-post-stats-for-pelican-110-released.md

 - `wc`: how many words (i.e. word count)
 - `read_mins`: how many minutes would it take to read this article, based on [250 wpm](http://en.wikipedia.org/wiki/Words_per_minute#Reading_and_comprehension)
-- `word_counts`: frquency count of all the words in the article; can be used for tag/word clouds
+- `word_counts`: frequency count of all the words in the article; can be used for tag/word clouds
 - `fi`: Flesch-kincaid Index/ Reading Ease
   ([more info](http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests>))